jihongeek/LinearAlgebra/README.md

 # LinearAlgebra
 code for LinearAlgebra
-inverse matirx with adjoint matrix
+determinant.py : about determinant(and cofactor)